| Pertile was born on 9 November 1885

 and Galeffi and La traviata with Dalla Rizza and Victor Damiani.

-He was back in London.
+Then he was back in London.
 Pertile sang in Pagliacci (with Pampanini,

 Inghilleri and Baracchi), Aida (with Dusolina Giannini, Irene